dansmyers/IntroToCS/Labs/5-Fun.md

 print_area_of_triangle(3, 11)

-# Add a statement to print the area of a triangle with base 7 and width 17
+# Add a statement to print the area of a triangle with base 7 and height 17

 # Write a statement that calls the function with inputs that will print 99 as the output
 ```